|

 Picture Credit - Family Friendly Knoxville

 When I witnessed Hurricane Katrina, I realized my parents were right.
 All these people were destitute, without shelter, without food, without a promise of tomorrow, and without aid.
 I remember thinking that I lived my life much like the displaced citizens of Katrina.
-I lived my life as if anything and everything I needed would always be right in front (Read more....) [...]
+I lived my life as if anything (Read more....) […]

 What to do Before and After a Flood By Scott Patrick Humphrey